 As your guests get settled, before the presentation begins, take the opportunity to welcome them.
 Introduce yourself.
 If the group is small enough, you might go around the room and invite each person to say their name and what brings them to the event.

-Have current ACLU materials, including membership brochures and e-mail sign-up cards, available.
+Have current ACLU materials, including membership brochures and e-mail sign-up sheets, available.
 You might also pass them out after the event ends or place them on a table near the exit.
-The ACLU of South Dakota has materials available for you.
-Just ask.
+The ACLU of South Dakota has printed materials available at no cost, just ask.

 - Have a few pre-planned topics or questions.
 If everyone in the room seems to have something to contribute, you can scale back their ambitions to focus on a few central points and one or two urgent actions.
 On the other hand, you can use a question or idea as a way to elicit a response.
 If you need any ideas regarding what questions or topics to discuss, contact us and we will help.

 - Call on people.
-Give each person a chance to speak and graciously limit the length of their comments.
+Give each person a chance to speak who is comfortable.

 - Stick to a time limit.
 If you hit your time limit and the group is still talking, ask for one last question.
 If people wish to continue the discussion, they can do so outside or after other people have the chance to leave.